xiaoxianyu-office/mm/skills/conditions/structure.md

-**Description**: Matches if the location is located inside of a structure.
+**Description**: Matches if the target location is inside of a structure.
 Supports wildcards and structures from datapacks.

 ---